Cloudforge2/ScholarSphere/readme.md

   Render interactive graphs (professor, coauthor, topic, and paper networks).

-  Fetch and display AI-generated summaries for authors and papers.
+  Fetch and display AI-generated summaries for authors and papers when summary cache is not fresh.

   Trigger data ingestion via Scrappy-Service when an author is missing or outdated.